Allen Tough: Invitation to ETI

-Almost everyone who thinks and writes about the search for extraterrestrial intelligence agrees that the technology of any civilization we detect will be thousands or even millions of years beyond ours.
-In his 1986 and 1987 SETI papers, Tough had discussed the likelihood that such a civilization can (one way or another) reach or study our solar system.
+Almost everyone who thinks and writes about the search for extraterrestrial intelligence agrees that the technology of any civilization we detect will be thousands or even millions of years beyond Earth's.
+In his 1986 and 1987 SETI papers, Tough had discussed the likelihood that such a civilization can (one way or another) reach or study the Solar System.
 In November 1994 he began to focus more intensively on such a possibility.
 One year later, at the Boston Museum of Science, he devoted his Wright Lecture on Cosmic Evolution to this topic, specifically to the feasibility of a small smart interstellar probe reaching our planet.
 During 1996, at SETI and Contact conferences in California, Capri, and Beijing, he presented papers that furthered this topic.
 A year later he incorporated these papers into a foundation paper on small smart interstellar probes for the Journal of the British Interplanetary Society.

 Throughout 1995 and early 1996, Tough pondered how to detect extraterrestrial intelligence if it had, in fact, reached Earth.
 In June 1996 he came up with a promising approach - he realized that the World Wide Web enabled a new search strategy.
 It was now possible to switch from detecting to inviting.
 Instead of figuring out how to detect extraterrestrial intelligence, humans could simply use the Web to invite contact.

 The logic of this idea is simple.
 As Tough read and thought about the long-term future of human civilization and technology, he realized that a highly advanced civilization or intelligence would likely be able to study our civilization in detail.
 Humans will likely achieve a similar capability within 200 years, and NASA is already trying to design an interstellar probe; such feats should be easy for an intelligence and technology thousands of years older than we are.
 Tough realized that a highly advanced intelligence could learn our languages and learn about our civilization in great detail.
 In particular, it could monitor our television broadcasts, our fax and email communications (as some of our human security agencies do already), and of course our World Wide Web and its search engines and directories.
 As a result of this insight, Dr. Tough drafted an online "Invitation to ETI."

 In 2000, he published an essay, How to Achieve Contact: Five Promising Strategies.

 In the early stages of this effort to contact ETI (in whatever form it has reached our solar system), about 20 individuals were listed as an informal advisory panel.
 On October 27, 1998, a much larger group issued the Invitation to ETI, with Allen Tough serving as coordinator.
 This continuing group now includes 100 Signatories, most of them scientists and artists who are active in the SETI field, the interstellar propulsion field, studies of the future, or the annual CONTACT conference.